-Have you ever wondered why blood appears red and emerald appears deep blue, what makes medicines effective against certain diseases, and how vitamin B12 helps in metabolism?
+Do you know why blood appears red and emerald appears deep blue, what makes medicines effective against certain diseases, and how vitamin B12 helps in metabolism?
 The answers to these numerous questions lie in coordination compounds.
 These compounds are made up of a central metal atom or ion bonded to surrounding molecules or ions, known as ligands.
 These ligands define their structure and reactivity in fascinating ways.
-The concepts like oxidation states, coordination spheres, and the role of ligands in stabilising metal ions are well explained in this chapter.

-In this article, students can find the NCERT Class 12 Chemistry Solutions for coordination compounds.
+In this article, students can find the NCERT Class 12 Chemistry Solutions.
 Our subject experts design them to provide a systematic and structured approach to these important concepts, helping students develop a clear understanding of the critical concepts.
-These NCERT solutions are a valuable resource to enhance candidates' performance in board exams as well as in competitive exams like NEET, JEE, etc. The NCERT class 12th Chemistry Chapter 5 Coordination Compounds is important from the exam point of view as it carries good weightage in CBSE board exams.
+These NCERT solutions are a valuable resource to enhance candidates performance in board exams as well as in competitive exams like NEET, JEE, etc. The coordination compounds ncert solutions is important from the exam point of view as it carries good weightage in CBSE board exams.
 Below, we have provided selected HOTS questions as well.
 It will enhance conceptual clarity and problem-solving ability.

 NCERT Solutions for Class 12 Chemistry Chapter 5 Coordination Compounds (Intext Questions From 5.1 to 5.10 )